phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

     - We set the required `PRESENT` flag and the `WRITABLE` flag for the page.
 With these flags both read and write accesses are allowed, which makes sense for heap memory.

-    - We use the unsafe [`Mapper::map_to`] method for creating the mapping in the active page table.
+    - We use the [`Mapper::map_to`] method for creating the mapping in the active page table.
 The method can fail, therefore we use the [question mark operator] again to forward the error to the caller.
 On success, the method returns a [`MapperFlush`] instance that we can use to update the [_translation lookaside buffer_] using the [`flush`] method.

 [`VirtAddr`]: https://docs.rs/x86_64/0.8.1/x86_64/struct.VirtAddr.html
 [`Page`]: https://docs.rs/x86_64/0.8.1/x86_64/structures/paging/page/struct.Page.html